nathanaelmeister/Piano_-_First_two_hand_exercises/README.md

 ### by Nathanael Meister

-Collection of easy pieces for the first lectures in playing the Piano with two hands at the independently.
+Collection of easy pieces for the first lectures in playing the Piano with two hands independently.

 1. "Carl Czerny; Op.
 824; Nº.1"
 2. "Carl Czerny; Op.
 824; Nº.2"